SyncfusionExamples/how-to-add-different-context-menu-for-each-cells/README.md

-# How to add different context menu for each cells in UWP CellGrid
+# How to Add Different Context Menu for Each Cells in UWP CellGrid?

 This example demonstrates how to add different context menu for each cells in [UWP CellGrid](https://help.syncfusion.com/uwp/cellgrid/overview) (SfCellGrid).